Ayman al-Zawahiri: Death

 President Biden delivers remarks confirming that the US military executed a targeted killing of al-Zawahiri.

-Al-Zawahiri was killed on July 31, 2022, shortly after 6:00 a.m. local time in an early-morning drone strike conducted by the U.S. Central Intelligence Agency in the upscale Sherpur neighborhood of Kabul, reportedly in a house owned by a top aide to Sirajuddin Haqqani, a senior official in the Taliban government.
+Al-Zawahiri was killed on July 31, 2022, shortly after 6:00 a.m. local time in an early-morning drone strike conducted by the U.S. Central Intelligence Agency in the upscale Sherpur neighborhood of Kabul, reportedly in a house owned by a top aide to Sirajuddin Haqqani, the Interior Minister in the Taliban government.

 In a statement to reporters, a senior administration official said "over the weekend, the United States conducted a counterterrorism operation against a significant Al Qaeda target in Afghanistan.
 The operation was successful and there were no civilian casualties."
 The United States Department of Defense denied responsibility for the strike, while the United States Central Command declined to comment.
 On August 1, delayed by two days to allow time for proper verification of the operation's success, President Joe Biden announced at the White House that the U.S. Intelligence Community had located al-Zawahiri as he moved into downtown Kabul in early 2022 and that President Biden had authorized the operation a week prior.
 Biden also stated that the operation did not harm any members of al-Zawahiri's family or other civilians.

 According to U.S. government sources, Al-Zawahiri was killed by Hellfire missiles fired from a Reaper drone.
 Press sources have speculated that the missiles may have been R9X Hellfire missiles, which are designed to kill by impact and with blades instead of explosion to avoid unintended casualties.

 Al Qaeda in December 2022 released a video it stated was narrated by al-Zawahiri.
 The video was undated and did not mention when the recording of the audio was done.
 In February 2023, the United Nations reported that many member countries believed Saif al-Adel to be the de facto successor of al-Zawahiri, but al-Qaeda had not formally named him to probably avoid scrutiny against the Taliban for giving shelter to the latter and due to al-Adel living in Iran.